progzee4data/certified-organic-livestock-analysis/README.md

-# alx-certified-organic-livestock-analysis
 # Certified Organic Livestock & Subsidies Analysis (2008–2011)

 ## Executive Summary
-This project evaluates the growth, distribution, and federal subsidy allocations for US certified organic livestock between 2008 and 2011.
-Utilizing raw agricultural data and certifier accreditation records, dynamic data models were constructed in **Google Sheets** using advanced lookup functions, string parsing, and regular expressions (`REGEX`).
+This project evaluates the regional distribution, longitudinal trends, and federal subsidy allocations for US certified organic livestock across two reporting periods.
+Utilizing state level agricultural records and certifier accreditation data, dynamic spreadsheets were constructed using advanced lookup functions, string parsing, and regular expression (REGEX) status classification.
+To test statistical validity, random sampling methodologies were executed to evaluate margin of error convergence, standard error behavior, and empirical probability distributions—providing a framework for modeling subsidy trends and verifying data integrity across state operations.

 ### Key Business Insights
 * **Subsidized Cost Escalation:** Total subsidized expenditures for organic livestock surged dramatically from **$7.9M in 2008** to **$19.0M in 2011**, driven primarily by a **136% increase in subsidized milk cow costs** ($5.39M to $12.74M) and a **320% increase in beef cow costs** ($725K to $3.05M).